theckang/blog/_posts/2016-01-28-dependency-management-with-spark.markdown

 # Where is the error?

-Although Maven successfully compiled the JAR, the execution of the code can fail at run-time.
+Although Maven successfully compiled the JAR, the execution of the code can fail at runtime.
 When I run my code using `spark-submit` and look at the logs, I encounter:

     com.amazonaws.services.s3.model.AmazonS3Exception: AWS authentication requires a valid Date or x-amz-date header (Service: Amazon S3; Status Code: 403; Error Code: AccessDenied; Request ID: 54B9BA07F04C289F), S3 Extended Request ID: Qs4vHGItzXaKlRmSwuKBTSXKtEnOBOo+eIdsQ+iYr0HnK2PxP/byjI4+wCB66j2OEnrwEWT5qD4=